alukosdev/ccsp/guidance/owasp-top-10.md

 This risk was merged in 2017 from *Insecure Direct Object References* and *Missing Function Level Access Control*.
 !!!
 ==- Broken Authentication
+!!!
+In 2021, this risk was renamed to [Identification and Authentication Failures](#identification-and-authentication-failures).
+!!!

 +++ Notable CWEs
 - CWE-256: Plaintext Storage of a Password